admax12959/jmeter-grpc-request/README.md

 *The JMeter gRPC Request is available at JMeter Plugins Manager, we can find here https://jmeter-plugins.org/?search=jmeter-grpc-request*

+Warning: Disabling SSL/TLS certificate verification is intended for development and testing only.
+Always use proper trust stores in production.

 ## Features

 - Supports Blocking Unary Calls.